 - Paint black over any glue that is showing.

 - I went through quite a bit of glue, but I also wanted to make sure that everything was securely attached.

 - Voila!
-Once the glue and the paint has dried, you are good to hang your bat!
+Once the glue and the paint have dried, you are good to hang your bat!

-I love how this Bat Wreath turned out, but last year’s Spider Wreath was equally adorable!
+I love how this Halloween bat wreath turned out, but last year’s Spider Wreath was equally adorable!

 This year we also made these adorable (not-spooky) Halloween decorations.
 Perfect for any home with younger children.